BIOS Corruption On Windows 10: 7 Ways To Repair It

 After your battery is drained, insert it back into your motherboard and check if the issue is resolved.
 Some users suggest replacing your battery with a new one, so you might also want to try that.

-If you’re using a laptop, remove both your laptop and motherboard batteries to reset BIOS.
+If you’re using a laptop, remove your laptop and motherboard batteries to reset the BIOS.

-Some users also reported that you need to set your HDD mode in BIOS to AHCI after resetting your BIOS, so be sure to do that.
+Some users also reported that you need to set your HDD mode in the BIOS to AHCI after resetting it, so be sure to do that.

 3. Reset your BIOS